fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

   - Your application run in a pod, a node is more of an infrastructure component like a space on a physical machine that hosts the pod(application) and the kubernetes agents
 * Why **Deployments** exist
-    - Deployments exists as a higher level abstractionf or managing applications
+    - Deployments exists as a higher level abstraction for managing applications
-    - we cant be checking whats running every time and create a new one
+    - we cant be checking what's running every time and create a new one
     - Deployment manage application availability and health rollbacks with declarative management in a yaml file
 * How Kubernetes runs containers
-  - Kubernetes is the brain and it doesnt run the containers itself
+  - Kubernetes is the brain and it doesn't run the containers itself
-    - A deloyment or controller define a desired state through yaml file
+    - A deployment or controller define a desired state through yaml file
     - kube-scheduler (a control plane component) who is always watching pods picks up the task and determine Which node should run the request
     - Node Agent (kubelet) - is what actually does the work of orchestrating